 The goal of this project is to help residents and visitors connect with artists, gain a deeper sense of place, and contribute in a meaningful way to artists’ livelihoods.

-“The goal of this project is to help residents and visitors connect with artists, gain a deeper sense of place, and contribute in a meaningful way to artists’ livelihoods,” says OCVA Director, Marcus Hinz.
-“The public art trail is a perfect call to action for visitors venturing to the coast during the off-peak season.”
+“The goal of this project is to help residents and visitors connect with artists, gain a deeper sense of place, and contribute in a meaningful way to artists’ livelihoods,” said OCVA Director Marcus Hinz.
+“The public art trail is a perfect call to action for visitors venturing to the coast any time of year, including during the off-peak season.”

 Questions about the Art Trail?
 Send us a message.

 There’s always something going on at the Bay City Arts Center, from stone carving, yoga, watercolor paint classes or giant pancake breakfasts, this Arts Center brings the community together in fun and engaging ways while tantalizing your creative side.
 Sometimes...5680 A Street

 Cannon Beach Arts Association